Alexander Priestly Camphor

+Alexander Camphor born on August 9, 1865, on a Louisiana sugar plantation in Jefferson Parish, and was the son of enslaved parents named Elizabeth and Perry Camphor.
+He was adopted as a child after the death of his parents by Stephen Priestly, a white Methodist preacher.
+He attended the Freedmen's Aid Society schools during the Reconstruction era.

-August 9 1865: Alexander Camphor was born to slave parents on a Louisiana sugar plantation.
-When he was a young child, he was adopted by a white Methodist preacher, Stephen Priestly.
-Priestly sent Alexander to Methodist Freedman’s Aid schools during Reconstruction.
-He graduated from New Orleans University in 1887 and later taught mathematics there for four years while also organizing the Friends of Africa Society.
-After graduating from Gammon Theological Seminary in 1895, he completed postgraduate work at Columbia University and Union Theological Seminary in New York."
+He graduated with an A.B. degree from New Orleans University in 1887, and later taught mathematics there for four years while also organizing the Friends of Africa Society.
+After graduating with a D.D. degree from Gammon Theological Seminary in 1895, he completed postgraduate work at Columbia University and Union Theological Seminary in New York.

-"Alexander married Mamie Anna Rebecca Camphor (née Wheathers or Weathers) in 1893.
-Mamie Camphor was born November 27, 1869, in Woodville, Mississippi.
-By all accounts, she was an educated woman and well-versed in terms of her vocabulary.
-She was Alexander’s active partner in missionary work, raising interest and support for their joint work.
+In either 1893 or 1895, Camphor married Mamie Anna Rebecca Weathers (or Wheathers) from Columbus, Ohio.
+Mamie was born November 27, 1869, in Woodville, Mississippi.
+By all accounts, she was an educated woman.
+She was Alexander's active partner in missionary work, raising interest and support for their joint work.

 In 1896, the Camphors were assigned to the Methodist Monrovia Seminary in Liberia.
 Within a year, they had reorganized the seminary, increased enrollment, and proposed an expanded organization and facility.
 Its charter included providing high school education. a degree-granting courses in ministry, and dormitory facilities for male and female students.
 The name was also changed to the College of West Africa Monrovia.
 Camphor served as its President from 1897 – 1907.

 In May 1916, he was made Bishop of Africa by the General Methodist Episcopal Conference and served in this capacity until 1919 at which time the Camphors returned to the U.S. They intended to return to Liberia.
 However, Alexander became ill from pneumonia in October 1919 and died at his home in South Orange, New Jersey the following December.
-After the death of her husband, Mamie Camphor returned to Monrovia and resumed missionary work.